-Dreaming of a True World
+Dreaming of a True World A Opchine WaLa Ohkon

-Poems, stories and memories by Ed Little Crow, Lakota/Dakota veteran of the Seige of Wounded Knee, 1973 member of the Elder's Council in Southern Oregon.
+Dreaming of a True World A Opchine Wala Ohkon, is a collection of poems, stories and memories by Ed Little Crow, Lakota/Dakota veteran of the American Indian Movement/the Seige of Wounded Knee, 1973 and member of the Elder's Council in Southern Oregon.

-This is a collection of Little Crow's writings and thoughts about the world as we find it now, the world as he knew it when he was young.
+These are Little Crow's writings and thoughts about the world as we find it now, the world as he knew it when he was young.
 "Dreaming" is a quintessential journey into the borderlands of human survival.
 Included are his poems from the 1980's and 90's, previously unpublished stories about the American Indian Movement, and commentaries about "being Indian", all transcribed from Little Crow interviews conducted in Ashland, Or.
 2006.

 Sharon Doubiago, Oregon Literary Arts “poetry book of the year” award winner, praises Little Crow's new work: